griffithlab/pVACtools/docs/index.rst

 This is a hotfix release.
 It fixes the following issue(s):

-- In version 1.1 we updated VAFs to be fractions, rather than percentages.
-A bug in this code change resulted in an error when using custom VAF cutoff values instead of the default.
-This has now been fixed.
+- In version 1.1.0 we added a ``--pass-only`` flag to pVACseq that would result in only variants with ``FILTER`` of ``PASS`` or ``.`` getting processed.
+  However, this option was not getting passed along to the pVACseq process correctly, resulting in this option not taking effect.
+This hotfix release fixes this issue and the ``--pass-only`` flag should now work as expected.

 New in version |version|
 ------------------------